mdneuzerling/mdneuzerling.com/content/post/2021-11-21-serverless-on-demand-parametrised-r-markdown-reports-with-aws-lambda/index.md

 An R runtime for *AWS Lambda* lets me put my R functions on the cloud without having to think about setting up a server to host them.
 My new package, [`lambdr`](https://lambdr.mdneuzerling.com), can be used to containerise functions with an R runtime for *Lambda*.

-The intention here is to create a function that takes a parameter from a Lambda invocation and uses it to knit a parametrised R Markdown report, which the function then returns as a string which can be interpreted as a HTML.
+The intention here is to create a function that takes a parameter from a Lambda invocation and uses it to knit a parametrised R Markdown report, which the function then returns as a string which can be interpreted as HTML.
 I can wrap this with an API Gateway so that the whole thing can be called from a browser, as if I were visiting any other web page.
 Except behind that web page my Lambda container is knitting the report on-demand.

 The core function of [`lambdr`](https://lambdr.mdneuzerling.com) is [`start_lambda`](https://lambdr.mdneuzerling.com/reference/start_lambda.html), which kicks off the runtime with an infinite cycle of waiting for an event to occur and then handling it as it comes.
 For basic purposes this is enough:

-1. In a file, `runtime.R`. define or source the *handler function*, which is the R function that handles invocations of the Lambda.
+1. In a file, `runtime.R`, define or source the *handler function*, which is the R function that handles invocations of the Lambda.
 This file should end by running [`start_lambda()`](https://lambdr.mdneuzerling.com/reference/start_lambda.html)
 2. Containerise the `runtime.R` with the necessary components to serve the Lambda.
 3. Either in the Dockerfile or the *AWS Lambda* console, declare the *handler function*.

 Along with the what I'm doing here, [I have a basic example in a vignette](https://lambdr.mdneuzerling.com/articles/lambda-runtime-in-container.html).

-`lambdr` attempts to handle the complexities of converting the invocation into arguments that can be passed to the handler function, and converting the response into something that `Lambda` expects.
+`lambdr` attempts to handle the complexities of converting the invocation into arguments that can be passed to the handler function, and converting the response into something that *Lambda* expects.
 If this fails there is the option of providing a [`lambda_config`](https://lambdr.mdneuzerling.com/reference/lambda_config.html) to [`start_lambda`](https://lambdr.mdneuzerling.com/reference/start_lambda.html), which allows for a custom `deserialiser` and `serialiser`.

 The example in this post uses the [`html_response`](https://lambdr.mdneuzerling.com/reference/html_response.html) function which allows me to send a response tailored for an API Gateway.
 I need this to set the content type of the return as "text/html".
 This function isn't yet available in the version of `lambdr` on CRAN, but is available in the development version at [mdneuzerling/lambdr](https://github.com/mdneuzerling/lambdr/).